CONTINUOUS DOUGH PRODUCTION

-By focusing on three parts of the entire food production process, Sobatech became a worldwide specialist in designing, manufacturing and commissioning equipment for the continuous dosing, continuous mixing and bulk fermenting of (food) products.
-A continuous dough production process starts at the dosing of the separate ingredients (continuous dosing).
-After that, energy is applied to the ingredients in order to equally distribute them over the complete mass (continuous kneading).
+A continuous dough production process starts at the dosing of the raw materials (continuous weighing).
+After that, mechanical energy is applied to the mix of ingredients in order to equally distribute them over the complete mass (continuous kneading).
 Finally, Sobatech’s continuous bulk fermenter allows the dough to rest and develop taste, aroma and consistency (continuous bulk fermentation).

-Continuous dosing is essential for reaching the required product quality.
-If the various raw materials are not dispensed in the correct quantities to begin with, it will never be possible to produce a correct product.
-For that reason, the dosing of all solid & liquid ingredients is constantly monitored: the line stops and gives an alarm signal if a dosage (process value) deviates from the set value (the time and % of the deviation are adjustable).
+Correct continuous weighing of ingredients is essential for reaching the required product quality.
+If the various ingredients are not dosed in the correct quantities to begin with, it will never be possible to produce a correct product.
+For that reason, Sobatech dedicated years of time and effort in developing the most accurate weighing technology available.

 VOLUMETRIC VS. GRAVIMETRIC